Vertical Analysis Overview

 Vertical analysis is the proportional analysis of a financial statement, where each line item on a financial statement is listed as a percentage of another item.
 Typically, this means that every line item on an income statement is stated as a percentage of gross sales, while every line item on a balance sheet is stated as a percentage of total assets.

-The most common use of vertical analysis is within a financial statement for a single time period, so that you can see the relative proportions of account balances.
-Vertical analysis is also useful for timeline analysis, where you can see relative changes in accounts over time, such as on a comparative basis over a five-year period.
+The most common use of vertical analysis is within a financial statement for a single time period, so that one can see the relative proportions of account balances.
+Vertical analysis is also useful for timeline analysis, to see relative changes in accounts over time, such as on a comparative basis over a five-year period.
 For example, if the cost of goods sold has a history of being 40% of sales in each of the past four years, then a new percentage of 48% would be a cause for alarm.

 Vertical Analysis of the Income Statement